 Classes Begin October 14, 2019

 Payment Deadline October 16, 2019

-Deadline to withdraw with a grade of "W" (any November 15, 2019
+Deadline to withdraw with a grade of "W" (any Wovember 15, 2019

 withdrawal

-submitted after Nov.
-15th is recorded as an "WF")

 Classes End December 7, 2019

 Final Exams December 9-11, 2019

 GENERAL INFORMATION

 Philosophy

 Technical education is a vital component of an individual's total learning experience.
 It is a right for every person who needs it, desires it, and can benefit from it.
 A continuous process which extends from childhood through adulthood, it is designed to develop work attitudes, saleable skills, and usable knowledge for employment and business ownership.
 Technical education also includes awareness and exploration of career choices and specialized training.